goradd/goradd/doc/quickstart.md

 # Quick Start
 ## Installation
 ### Setup Your Environment
-The below instructions mention "modules".
-If you are new to go or you don't know that modules are, we recommend installing the latest version of go, and following the instructions below for go when not using modules.
-For more information, see [More On Modules](#more-on-modules) further below.

-#### For Go 1.10 and below, or Go 1.11+ not using modules:
-1. Create a new directory for your project, set the GOPATH environment variable to it and then change your working directory to the new directory.
-1. The following steps will create a `bin` directory in your new directory.
-Before doing this though, make sure the `GOPATH/bin` directory is in your execution path.
-On Mac OS or Linux you would do that by editing your .bash_profile directory or .profile directory and on Windows you would use the System utility.
-Note that you will need to do this for every new project.

-#### For Go 1.11+ using modules:
-1. Make sure your GOPATH/bin directory is in your execution path.
-With go modules, you only need to do this once and it will work for all of your projects.
+1. Make sure go is installed and the bin directory of your go installation is in your execution path.
+To check this, execute ```go version``` on the command line.
+If go is correctly installed, you should see a response with the current version of your go executable.
-1. Create a new project directory *outside* of your GOPATH and change your working directory to the new directory.
+2. Create a new project directory *outside* of your go installation directory and change your working directory to the new directory.

 ### Install Goradd
 1. Execute ```go get -u github.com/goradd/goradd```
 1. Execute ```goradd install```

-You should now have a new directory in you current directory:
+You should now have a new directory in your current directory:
 * goradd-project.
 This is where you will build out your project.
 You **can** put some files outside of this path, but goradd will be placing its code generated files inside of here.

-You will also notice a number of executables that were installed in your GOPATH/bin directory that will be used by goradd to build your application.
+You may also notice a number of executables that were installed in your go /bin directory that will be used by goradd to build your application.

 ### Run the app
-1. Change your working directory to the goradd-project directory.
+1. Change your working directory to the goradd-project directory that was created in the prior step.
 2. From the command line, run:
 ```go run -mod mod goradd-project/main```
 You will see a number of messages about additional go packages being installed.